Rigid rotor: Quantum mechanical rigid rotor

 The eigenvalue $E_{j0}$ is $2j+1$-fold degenerate, for all eigenfunctions with $m = -j, -j+1, \dots, j$ have the same eigenvalue.
 The energies with |k| > 0 are $2(2j+1)$-fold degenerate.
 This exact solution of the Schrödinger equation of the symmetric top was first found in 1927.

 The asymmetric top problem ($I_1 \ne I_2 \ne I_3$) is not soluble analytically.

 Direct experimental observation of molecular rotations

 For a long time, molecular rotations could not be directly observed experimentally.
 Only measurement techniques with atomic resolution made it possible to detect the rotation of a single molecule.
 At low temperatures, the rotations of molecules (or part thereof) can be frozen.
 This could be directly visualized by scanning tunneling microscopy, i.e., the stabilization could be explained at higher temperatures by the rotational entropy.
 The direct observation of rotational excitation at single molecule level was achieved recently using inelastic electron tunneling spectroscopy with the scanning tunneling microscope.
 The rotational excitation of molecular hydrogen and its isotopes were detected.

+Applications

+With the approximation, we can do the following: